sdiehl/write-you-a-haskell/000_introduction.md

 Type inference is the process by which the untyped syntax is endowed with type information by a process known as *type reconstruction* or *type inference*.
-The inference process may take into account explicit user annotated types.
+The inference process may take into account explicit type annotations.

 ```haskell
 let f x = x + 1